vitiral/wake/README.md

 - Json and Jsonnet: all configuration is jsonnet, which reduces to json when executing in wasm.

-However, Buildnet is so much more than a build tool, as it includes the `effect` object. `effect` corrupts any "build" so that it is no longer considered reproducible (or hashable), but it allows for embedding arbitrary services within the build+configuration system that is buildnet.
+However, wake is so much more than a build tool, as it includes the `effect` object. `effect` corrupts any "build" so that it is no longer considered reproducible (or hashable), but it allows for embedding arbitrary services within the build+configuration system that is wake.
 Basically, effects can depend on modules both for binaries and configuration but can do things like: